hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ### Glossary
 - **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
-- **Groth 21**:publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible uses cases supporting applications in distributed key generation and threshold signatures.
+- **Groth 21**: Publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible uses cases supporting applications in distributed key generation and threshold signatures.
 Uses Shamir's secret sharing, ElGamal and ZK-Snarks.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret `s` is divided into `n` shares by a dealer, and shares are sent to shareholders secretly.